First View Accessibility Conformance Report

 2.1.1 Keyboard

-Some interactive elements and sliders are not fully operable via assistive technology keyboard navigation.
+Interactive elements and sliders are operable via assistive technology keyboard navigation.

 2.1.2 No Keyboard Trap